The Best DIY hacks to keep your kitchen on trend in 2025

 Counters

 If you’re going to make an investment in marble, you should make it count.
 And in no better place is this true than on your kitchen counter.
-By replacing your kitchen worktops with marble, the room is refreshed with a truly 2021 feel.
+By replacing your kitchen worktops with marble, the room is refreshed with a truly 2025 feel.
 In addition, its timeless appeal makes this the perfect foil for any more superficial changes, like painting cabinets, over the years to come.

 Accessories

 Just want to give a nod to marble?
 There are heaps of accessories, from serving platters and cheese boards to trays and ornaments.
-Keep them on display for on trend texture and depth.
+Keep them on display for on-trend texture and depth.

-To keep your kitchen on trend in 2021, you need not make a huge effort or spend a fortune.
+To keep your kitchen on trend in 2025, you need not make a huge effort or spend a fortune.
 If you want to go a bit further than accessorising, just contact us to find out about our huge range of natural stone worktop options.